 Keep that quick timeline in mind when you are decorating.
 This icing is best when used right away so there is no long wait time and it’s ready to go when you are!

-CHRISTMAS M&M STRING LIGHTS
+CHRISTMAS M&M COOKIES

-Easy is what you want, amazing results is what you are looking for.
 Christmas cookies should be fun to decorate and make some memories with, not getting mad and frustrated because your piping bag broke and you exploded black frosting all over your kitchen.

 Check out the cake decorating aisle of your grocery store or big box store and you will find the black icing bottle.
-Throw that bad boy in your cardt and feel good about your problem solving skills.
+Throw that bad boy in your cart and feel good about your problem solving skills.

 They are also found online as everything else in the Universe is too.